Summary of L-Tyrosine

 When it comes to the topic of actually increasing dopamine and adrenaline outright, L-tyrosine does not seem to hold much promise.
-The synthesis of catecholamines is highly regulated in the body and in particular the one enzyme that converts L-tyrosine into the next metabolite, L-DOPA, so simply increasing the amount of L-tyrosine in your body does not necessarily increase catecholamine production.
+The synthesis of catecholamines is highly regulated in the body, so simply increasing the amount of L-tyrosine in your body does not necessarily increase catecholamine production.

-However some studies have noted that in stressful situations where the catecholamine known as noradrenaline exerts a protective effect during the stress, supplying some L-tyrosine seems to provide a 'safety buffer' of building blocks that can prolong the anti-stress effect of catecholamines by delaying their depletion.
-This has been noted in situations of cold stress and sleep deprivation in humans, but at a relatively high dose of 150mg/kg.
+However, some studies have noted that in stressful situations where noradrenaline exerts a protective effect, supplying L-tyrosine seems to provide a 'safety buffer' of building blocks that can prolong the anti-stress effect of catecholamines by delaying their depletion.
+This has been noted in situations of cold stress and sleep deprivation in humans but at a relatively high dose of 150mg/kg.
 Improvements in memory during stressful situations have also been found.
 However, more research is needed to confirm this.
 What little research we have doesn't suggest an effect on depression.

 Things To Know & Note

 L-tyrosine is stimulatory.
 It may thus theoretically interact with other stimulatory pharmaceuticals or supplements.

 L-tyrosine can theoretically interact with the absorption of some drugs that look like certain amino acids (e.g. levodopa).
 It can also theoretically interact with MAOIs and exacerbate hyperthyroid conditions.

 Anecdotally, L-Tyrosine tends to be taken in doses of 500-2000mg approximately 30-60 minutes before any acute stressor (this tends to be exercise)

 Studies in humans showing most anti-stress promise for acute supplemental L-Tyrosine use a dosage range of 100-150mg/kg bodyweight which can be taken 60 minutes before exercise; this is a dosage range of 9-13.5g for a 200lb person and 7-10g for a 150lb person.